 With increased demand and circulation of cash, why is it becoming more difficult for people to access and spend their cash?
 In the age of digital, where everything can be done via an app on your smartphone, technology has completely changed the way some people shop.
-Due to this, banks are slowly beginning to reduce cash infrastructures.
 How we do bring cash and technology together to ensure cash continues to be accessible, easily used and bring inclusivity to payment methods and financial products.

 Central banks across the globe have continued to record exceptional spikes in cash demand, and cash in circulation as people look to increase their precautionary holdings.